One World Week

 How can we shape our lives to contribute towards a fair and equitable world for all?
 One World Week, a developmental charity, asks this very question of teachers, pupils and community members.
 Help your pupils to understand more about issues that affect us all and raise awareness of local and global issues with this fabulous collection of free teaching resources on TES, all shared by teachers, for teachers.

-- This wonderful activity from Global Citizenship for Young Children will help you to encourage your pupils to think about different cultures.
+This wonderful worksheet activity from Global Citizenship for Young Children will help you to encourage your pupils to think about different cultures.

-- This slide-show conversation explores religion using models of jigsaw, kaleidoscope, music and dance.
+This PowerPoint lesson explores religion using models and symbols of jigsaw, kaleidoscope, music and dance.
 It also includes philosophical debates suitable for older pupils.

-- Try out this excellent global citizenship-themed week for Year 2.
+Try out this excellent global citizenship-themed week for younger primary pupils.
 Ask your pupils who they are and where they come from.
 The next day focuses on their school and the days that follow take a step closer to looking at how we all belong to a global community.

-- This fun and informative photo activity, in which pupils are asked: “what’s global about this picture?”, can be adapted to suit all ages and links into many curriculum subjects.
+This fun and informative photo activity, in which pupils are asked: “what’s global about this picture?”, can be differentiated to suit all ages and can be linked with many curriculum areas.

-- An excellent PowerPoint resource on community cohesion showing some of the many faces which make up the UK.
-Supports visual literacy.
+An excellent PowerPoint resource on community cohesion, showing some of the many faces which make up the UK.
+Supports visual literacy and verbal communication.

-- Help your pupils to explore issues of identity, race, membership and the need for tolerance and understanding with an activity mapping the cultural and geographical origins of the class.
+Explore issues of identity, race, and the need for tolerance and understanding with a cross-curricular activity from Google, mapping the cultural and geographical origins of the class.

-- Take at look this lovely Key Stage 4 lesson plan looking at the advantages and disadvantages of living in a multicultural society, and is suitable for older secondary students.
+This lesson plan from TrueTube looks at the advantages and disadvantages of living in a multicultural society, and is suitable for older secondary students.

-- A fantastic assembly – easy to adapt for different year groups and times of the year – on the importance of being open minded and the value of learning.
+A fantastic assembly on the importance of being open minded.
 Includes memorable quotes from Terry Pratchett and John Keats, and can be differentiated and adapted for different age groups.

-- A lesson plan and pupils worksheet that uses quotes from key members of the Civil Rights Movements: Black Panthers, Martin Luther, Malcolm X to consider issues of justice, power and the debate about violent vs. non-violent approaches in modern society.
+A lesson plan and pupil worksheet that uses quotes from key members of the Civil Rights Movement in the US to consider issues of justice, power and the debate about violent versus non-violent approaches in modern society.